matveynator/chicha-timekeeper-v2/README.md

   -db-type string
     	Select db type: sqlite / genji / postgres (default "genji") -lap-time duration
-    	Minimal lap time duration.
-Results smaller than this duration would be considered wrong. (default 45s) -pg-db-name string
+    	Minimal lap time duration refers to the shortest acceptable time for a lap, and any lap time result that falls below this duration would be deemed inaccurate. (default 45s)
+  -listener string
+    	Please specify the IP address and port number on which the incoming RFID handler should operate. (default "0.0.0.0:4000")
+  -pg-db-name string
     	PostgreSQL DB name. (default "chicha")
   -pg-host string